 The teacher expressing dismay at my explicit lack of knowledge of Afrikaans, I couldn’t reveal that I had actually started schooling in Lesotho, where there was/ is no Afrikaans spoken or taught in schools.
 By the time of the mid-year exams in June that year, though, I was scoring the highest all-round grades in class

-.
-Upon return from winter holidays, my class teacher called me out to where she and other teachers seemed to be discussing something serious together with the school Principal.
+Upon return from winter holidays, my class teacher called me out to where she and other teachers were apparently discussing something serious together with the school Principal.
 I was told that all had agreed that I deserved to be promoted to the next class because I was just too intelligent for Grade 3, which I had in fact been forced to repeat in the first place.
 I declined.
 Why?
 I was afraid my brains would rot, and I would thus go mad from too much education while still young.
 Bummer!
 I kept scoring the highest grade point averages at school in South Africa till end of 1974.

 First quarter of 1975 I am in Lusaka, Zambia.
 No school that year.
 Very depressing.
 I have never felt smaller, and more insignificant.
 Shattered medical studies dreams.
 But then again, just under 15 years of age, I discover, and enter into a space called library for the first time in my life: Lusaka City Library, British Council Library, American Library.
 Book, books, and books everywhere, including my Uncle Oliver’s private library at home, as well as later, the magnificent UNZA library.
 And there were so many magazines, journals, and other publications of all sorts to read.
 I became a bookworm that year.
 A whole new world of thinking and dreaming was opened for me; and thus began my daily English reading and writing journey to this day.